lexbalan/Modest/README.md

 * Strong type system protects your code from occasional bugs
 * Minimal runtime for true freedom

-Strong typed, concise syntax, low level programming language, that you can translate to LLVM IR or C language output (just choose backend).
+Strong typed, concise syntax, medium level programming language, that you can translate to LLVM IR or C language output ([just choose backend](./docs/USAGE.md)).
-Now on research & development stage.
+Now language and compiler on research & development stage.

 If you are interested with the project, write to me what you thought about it.
 You can contact me by telegram: t.me/@alexbalan.